Waves, Swells, and Shallow Water

-There is also a high degree of correlation between wind speed and wave height.
+There is also a high degree of correlation between winds and wave heights.
 Since this correlation exists, the following can be deduced; when all other factors remain the same:

 - The higher the wind speed, the higher the waves.

 - The longer the wind blows, the higher the waves.

 - The greater the distance over which the wind blows (Fetch), the higher the waves.